Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Mental health, as defined by the World Health Organization, is a “state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community.”
 When we consider this definition, we can see how the COVID pandemic has not fostered an environment likely to support good mental health.

 Shifting recommendations around the pandemic, mass death and disability, and a lack of community support can all contribute to confusion, grief, and poor mental health.
-Many are also experiencing acute cases of COVID and the lingering and life-changing symptoms of Long COVID.
+Many are also experiencing acute cases of COVID-19 and the lingering and life-changing symptoms of Long COVID.
 This adds to their physiological and psychological burden.
 Moreover, the effects of the infection itself on the nervous system, immune system, and endocrine system can directly lead to neuropsychological symptoms.
-But how is the SARS-CoV-2 virus causing these increases and what can we do?
+But how is the SARS-CoV-2 virus causing these changes and what can we do?

 The COVID Pandemic, Long COVID, and Mental Health

 The COVID pandemic has had serious effects on individuals’ mental health.
-According to the WHO’s Global Health Data Exchange, the percentage of those in the United States with anxiety or depression in 2018 were 6.6% and 4.9% respectively.
+According to the WHO’s Global Health Data Exchange, the percentage of those in the United States with anxiety or depression in 2018 was 6.6% and 4.9% respectively.
 Before the pandemic began, the National Center for Health Statistics reported that between April and June of 2019, 11 percent of Americans experienced anxiety or depression.
 Fast forward to the start of the pandemic and the same time frame in 2020.
-The Centers for Disease Control reported the results of the National Center for Health Statistics (NCHS) and the Census Bureau’s Household Pulse Survey to track the mental health impact of the COVID pandemic on Americans.
-During that same period, the number jumped to 35.6 percent of Americans reporting to have anxiety or depression.
+The Centers for Disease Control reported the results of the National Center for Health Statistics (NCHS) and the Census Bureau’s Household Pulse Survey to track the mental health impact of the COVID-19 pandemic on Americans.
+During that same period, the number jumped to 35.6 percent of Americans reporting anxiety or depression.
 As we move into 2022, the numbers still report between 30-32 percent.

 What is Behind the Increase in Mental Health Conditions?